OSC/ood-documentation/source/faqs.rst

 How are CVEs detected, handled, and reported to the community?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-GitHub automatically scans our codebase (how often?) and warns about potential risks, which are evaluated by our development team.
+GitHub automatically scans our codebase and warns about potential risks, which are evaluated by our development team.
 Based on this evaluation we then make appropriate patches and publish the full report—detailing the issue, severity, versions affected, and what patches were made for which